 Relationship of factor inputs to the final output of the firm.
 Organization, administration and internal working relationships of industrial and service firms.
 Such topics as layout, scheduling, inventory management and location analysis are covered.
-Prerequisites: MTH 161 or MTH 171; MTH 201 or MTH 357.
+Prerequisites: MTH 161 or MTH 171 with a grade of "C-" or better required; MTH 201 or MTH 357 with a grade of "C-" or better required.